takafumir/rails_amp/README.md

 http://example.com/users.mobile?sort=name
 ```

 #### When not creating another view for amp.
-(When template not found)
+(When the template for amp not found)

-If you don't create another view for amp (When the amp template not found), RailsAmp tries to find amp-available formats accoding to the config `lookup_formats`, and uses the existing html view for the amp page as is.
+If you don't create another view for amp (When the template for amp not found), RailsAmp tries to find amp-available formats accoding to the config `lookup_formats`, and uses the existing html view for the amp page as is.

-When you enable amp on `users#index` in config and don't create another amp view like `app/views/users/index.amp.erb`, RailsAmp uses the existing html view like `app/views/users/index.html.erb` for the amp page.
+e.g.) When you enable amp on `users#index` in config and don't create another amp view like `app/views/users/index.amp.erb`, RailsAmp uses the existing html view like `app/views/users/index.html.erb` for the amp page.

 Then, you can access the amp page as `http://example.com/users.amp` by adding the amp default format at the end of the url before queries.